-The Spartan Protocol allows the generation of synthetic assets (synths), using price anchors offered by its own liquidity pools, collateralised by liquidity pool tokens.
+The Spartan Protocol allows the generation of synthetic assets (synths) of curated BEP20 pooled assets, using price anchors offered by its own liquidity pools, collateralised by (staking) SPARTA tokens.

 This is done through the use of code.
 As the Spartan Protocol is decentralized and community-driven, you do not need to rely on any intermediary.
 It is a trustless process.

 All assets on the platform are pegged to the price of the protocol's token:

 Therefore, there is no need for the use of any oracles.

 Liquidity pool shares are on-market, value-stabilised and can be instantly liquidated.
 Liquidity-sensitive fees ensure positions taken up will scale with the depth of available liquidity, preventing deleveraging spirals common to other systems.